 3 Sarah Yarborough and Victor LytvinenkoRaleigh Denim WorkshopSee on map

 This duo wants to take the blues out of shopping for jeans.
-What started as a bid to make the perfect pair with traditional tools and techniques evolved into Raleigh Denim, a small-batch, handmade brand that’s won national recognition.
+What started as a bid to make the perfect pair with traditional tools and techniques evolved into Raleigh Denim Workshop, a small-batch, handmade brand that’s won national recognition.
 At The Curatory, the ﬂagship store in downtown Raleigh, peek into the factory to watch master jeansmiths work.
 If you buy a pair, look inside for the signature of the person who made them.

 4 Bill Jones